 MOSES AND THE PROPHETS TAUGHT THAT CHRIST WOULD BE A LIGHT TO BOTH THE JEWS AND GENTILES.

-Deuteronomy 32:43 (NKJV) "Rejoice, O Gentiles, with His people; For He will avenge the blood of His servants, And render vengeance to His adversaries; He will provide atonement for His land and His people."
+"Rejoice, O Gentiles, with His people; For He will avenge the blood of His servants, And render vengeance to His adversaries; He will provide atonement for His land and His people."
+Deuteronomy 32:43

-Isaiah 9:1-2 (NKJV) “. . .
+“. . .
 In Galilee of the Gentiles.
-The people who walked in darkness Have seen a great light; Those who dwelt in the land of the shadow of death, Upon them a light has shined.
+The people who walked in darkness Have seen a great light; Those who dwelt in the land of the shadow of death, Upon them a light has shined."
+Isaiah 9:1-2

-Isaiah 11:10 (NKJV) "And in that day there shall be a Root of Jesse, Who shall stand as a banner to the people; For the Gentiles shall seek Him, And His resting place shall be glorious."
+"And in that day there shall be a Root of Jesse, Who shall stand as a banner to the people; For the Gentiles shall seek Him, And His resting place shall be glorious."
+Isaiah 11:10

-Isaiah 42:1 (NKJV) "Behold!
+"Behold!
 My Servant whom I uphold, My Elect One in whom My soul delights!
-I have put My Spirit upon Him; He will bring forth justice to the Gentiles.
+I have put My Spirit upon Him; He will bring forth justice to the Gentiles."
+Isaiah 42:1

-THE PROPHETS TAUGHT THAT THE CHRIST WOULD SUFFER AND DIE
+THE PROPHETS TAUGHT THAT THE CHRIST WOULD BE CRUCIFIED.

 THE PROPHETS TAUGHT THAT CHRIST WOULD BE RESURRECTED FROM THE DEAD.